Multi-harmonic correlations of different flow amplitudes in Pb-Pb collisions at $\sqrt{s_{_{\rm NN}}}=2.76$ TeV: The ALICE Collaboration

 In this paper, a new set of observables, dubbed {\it higher order SC}, are analyzed~\cite{Mordasini:2019hut}.
 These higher order observables extract the genuine correlation among multiple flow amplitudes, and provide new and independent constraints for both the initial conditions and the QGP properties.
-The genuine correlation (or cumulant) of three flow amplitudes can be obtained with the following expression~\cite{Kubo:1962,Mordasini:2019hut}:
+The genuine correlation (or cumulant) of three flow amplitudes, where lower-order two-harmonic correlations have been removed, can be obtained with the following expression~\cite{Kubo:1962,Mordasini:2019hut}:

 The observable SC($k,l,m$) is, by definition, the 3rd order cumulant of three flow amplitudes $v_k^2$, $v_l^2$ and $v_m^2$.
 If the previously used low order flow observables, like $v_n\{2\}$, $v_n\{4\}$~\cite{Borghini:2001vi} or SC($k,l$)~\cite{Bilandzic:2013kga}, would be able to characterize all collective correlations and anisotropic flow in the system, SC($k,l,m$) would be identically zero.
 On the contrary, the non-vanishing results for SC($k,l,m$) provide access to the information to which these traditionally used flow observables are insensitive.
-A further refinement can be achieved with the normalized versions of these observables defined as
+The normalized versions of these observables are defined as

 which makes it easier to identify the origin of the correlations, either from the initial stage or from the collective expansion~\cite{Mordasini:2019hut}.

 Another important aspect is the sign of the SC($k,l,m$) observables which is not trivial and can be understood if the definition in Eq.~(\ref{eq:SC-three-amplitudes-th}) is rewritten as: